 MICHAEL PHELPS, at any rate, reacted deeply to Biles.
 Seeing her broke his heart, said the most successful Olympic starter of all time by far with 23 gold medals.
 The US swimmer is also in Tokyo, but for the first time not as a swimmer at the Olympics, but as a television pundit.
 Phelps struggled with depression early in his career.
 These only ever came out to the public indirectly - Phelps drove drunk, he was caught smoking pot.
 Phelps later admitted that he had suicidal thoughts.
 At 30, he said, he finally learned to talk.
 He told the Swiss newspaper Blick just before Biles went out, "I want to encourage more people to talk about what they're going through."
 I admit it: it saved my life."

-JACKIE BAUMANN might have competed for Germany in Tokyo in the 400 metres hurdles.
-Baumann was the German champion in the discipline in 2015 and 2016, and last year she was considered the favourite at the national championships at the time.
+JACKIE BAUMANN might have competed for Germany in the 400-meter hurdles at the Tokyo Olympics.
+In 2015 and 2016, Baumann was the German champion in the discipline, and in 2020 she was considered the favorite at the national championships at the time.
 But at just 24 years old, the daughter of 5000-meter Olympic champion Dieter Baumann ended her career a few days before the championships.
-She gave mental reasons for her decision, saying that she had not been able to enjoy competitions, but rather that they had put a strain on her and had had a negative effect on her health.
-In the end, she was no longer ready to withstand the pressure, she said at the time about her surprising step on Deutschlandfunk.
+She gave mental reasons for her decision, saying that she had not been able to enjoy competitions, but rather that they had put a strain on her and had had a negative effect on her mental health.
+In the end, she was no longer ready to withstand the pressure, she said at the time about her surprising move on Deutschlandfunk radio.
 "At some point you can't get out of the spiral, you're trapped in your own head."
 Sleep disturbances, rapid irritability, retching to the point of throwing up were her symptoms before competitions, she said.
-The problems became massive around her participation in the Olympic Games in Rio 2016 - Baumann escaped a repetition of this pressure in Tokyo by resigning.
+The problems became massive around her participation in the Olympic Games in Rio 2016 - Baumann escaped a repeat of this pressure in Tokyo by resigning.

-MARK CAVENDISH is an example for many professional cyclists who, under the pressure of having to win, reach or exceed their mental limits.
+MARK CAVENDISH is an example of many professional cyclists who, under the pressure of having to win, reach or exceed the limits of their psychological resilience.
 The Briton is one of the biggest names in cycling.
-He won several stages in the Tour de France or the Giro d'Italia.
+He won several stages in the Tour de France and the Giro d'Italia.
 He is one of the few names that means something to a wider public beyond cycling fans.
-Last year, he revealed that he had mental problems as well as physical ones.
-"It wasn't just my physical health that took a hit over the last few years.
-I've struggled quite badly with depression during that time," the now 36-year-old told British newspaper The Times last year.
+In 2020, he revealed that he has mental problems as well as physical ones.
+"It wasn't just my physical health that took a hit in the last few years.
+I've been battling depression pretty hard during that time," the now 37-year-old told British newspaper The Times.
 Cavendish got back up, however, and this year at the Tour he even took his 34th stage win and is now on a par with the legend Eddy Merckx.
-But more tests await Cavendish - after his career ended, a number of professional cyclists fell into mental problems, conspicuous by drug or alcohol abuse.
-The former Tour winner Jan Ullrich, who was responsible for one of the biggest doping scandals, fell into a burnout.
+But more tests await Cavendish - after the end of his career, a number of professional cyclists fell into psychological problems, conspicuous by drug or alcohol abuse.
+Former Tour winner Jan Ullrich, for example, who was responsible for one of the biggest doping scandals, fell into a burnout.

 PER MERTESACKER is probably the most prominent German footballer who made public the psychological problems that followed the pressure to perform.
 Shortly after his career ended, the 2014 World Cup winner told "Der Spiegel" in 2018 about how the pressure to perform literally hit him in the stomach.
 He had reacted before every game with nausea and diarrhea - "as if what comes next, symbolically speaking, is simply to vomit".
 He had been aware of his privileges.
 But "at some point you realize that everything is a burden, physically and mentally.
 That it's zero fun anymore, but that you have to deliver, no ifs, ands or buts."
 He didn't see injuries that forced him to sit out as drama, but as relief.
 "Because it's the only way to get a legitimate timeout, to be out of the grind," said the former Werder Bremen and Arsenal London defender.